kalabakas1/MPE/Documentation/TheSelfServicePortal.md

 The debate here had to be regarding alert-ignorance.
 I had to define some alerts that would make sense, and make sure that it had to be alerts the ops-developer shouldn't ignore over time - they should act on it.
 With that in mind we are alerting on all the prior described tests and the following:
 * Are Redis running out of memory?
 * Are the data provider average response time over five sec?
+* Are there any errors in the error-queues?
 * Do we return InternalServerError on our API? (avg of five over five min)
 * Under 10% of disk space left?
 * Over 80% of CPU utilization over the last 5 min.